oluwoledada/oluwoledada/README.md

 Software Engineer
 -----------------

-I'm a result-driven and focused Software Engineer with a solid educational background in Computer Science.
+I'm a Software Engineer with a solid educational background in Computer Science.
 I have demonstrable experience building responsive and robust web applications and websites.

 * 🌍  I'm based in Abuja, Nigeria
 * ✉️  You can contact me at [oluwoletaiwodada@gmail.com](mailto:oluwoletaiwodada@gmail.com)